How to Gain Confidence to Speak in Public: 11 Easy Tips (2026)

 But later, when I adopted yoga tips and tricks in my daily life, I felt a little relaxed.
 But I am still moving ahead.
 I have just started.
 I still have a long way to go.

-You know that the biggest enemy of public speaking is your fears.
 What will people think, what will happen if I forget while speaking, or what if people read it?
 This is, all fears scare us.

-The first step to building confidence is to accept your fears.
 As long as we keep that fear hidden, that fear becomes stronger from within.
 But as we start understanding it, that fear starts weakening.

-Every person, whether he is a beginner or an experienced speaker, feels nervous at some point of time.
+Every person, whether he is a beginner or an experienced speaker, feels nervous at some point in time.
 This is not our weakness; we just get a signal from within that we are going to do something different.

-2. Give a name to your fear, like “I feel people will judge me.”
+Give a name to your fear, like “I feel people will judge me.”

 Whenever we define our fear clearly, we can find a solution for it.
 The more we fight our fear, the stronger it will become.
 And you’ll get stronger the more you comprehend it.